AwalHossain/sunglass-website-client-side-code/README.md

 2.Thinnest & Scratch Free Lenses \
 3.We provide 14days money back gurrenty\
 4. We offer you great deal that no one does \
 5. Customers are our main focus.
-You can check our customer satisfactory list\
+You can check our customer satisfactory list \
-6. 1 Year Warranty\
+6. 1 Year Warranty \
-7. Every year a specific time you give 50 customer a free travel pass with their desire place\

 ### What is this website for